scottw/git-tag-release/README.md

   might prefer 'build' or something similar to indicate the deployment was automatic (if it was).

-* no-sign
+* sign

-  if specified, then only a simple git tag will be created.
-Otherwise, `git-tag-release` will create a signed, annotated tag by default.
+  if specified, `git-tag-release` will create a signed, annotated tag.

 ## usage ##